Links

 Motivation

-Leverage trading is one of the fastest growing domains in DeFi.
-Currently, more than 20 leveraged trading protocols are deployed on various blockchains.
+Perpetual trading is one of the fastest growing domains in DeFi.
+Currently, more than 20 perpetual trading protocols are deployed on various blockchains.
 However, as the protocols proliferate at a rapid pace, obstacles start to appear along the way:

 The MUX protocol aims to provide the best-in-class trading experiences for traders.
-Therefore, to resolve the mentioned issues surrounding leveraged trading protocols, the MUX protocol launched the MUX Leveraged Trading Aggregator, a sub-protocol in the MUX protocol suite.
+Therefore, to resolve the mentioned issues surrounding perpetual trading protocols, the MUX protocol launched the MUX Leveraged Perpetual Aggregator, a sub-protocol in the MUX protocol suite.

 Mechanisms